Road Pricing

 Road Pricing benefits and costs vary depending on travel impacts, what is assumed to be the alternative, and other factors (Pricing Evaluation).

 Congestion Pricing is a particularly effective Congestion Reduction strategy.
-Many economists consider urban traffic congestion virtually unsolvable without some sort of congestion pricing (Goodwin, 1997).
-Shifting vehicle traffic to other routes or time provides few other benefits, causes spillover impacts (increased traffic on other roads), and may increase crash costs (Shefer and Rietvald, 1997).
+Many economists consider urban traffic congestion virtually unsolvable without some sort of congestion pricing.
+Shifting vehicle traffic to other routes or time provides few other benefits, causes spillover impacts (increased traffic on other roads), and by increasing traffic speeds can ncrease crash damages.
 These congestion reduction benefits are potentially very large because congestion pricing is usually applied on the most congested urban roadways where economic costs (including driver stress and freight delays) are particularly high.
+By reducing total vehicle travel and traffic congestion, road pricing can provide significant energy conservation and emissions reductions (ICCT 2010).

 Road Pricing that funds additional highway capacity can increase total automobile travel (Rebound Effects), and so may increase downstream traffic congestion, parking costs, crashes, pollution, and sprawl.
-Expanding highway size and traffic volumes tends to reduce the livability of communities that it cuts through (Levine and Garb, 2000).
+Expanding highway size and traffic volumes tends to reduce the livability of communities that it cuts through.
 Ragazzi (2006) argues that highway privatization can result in fragmented planning and inefficient pricing.

 Road Pricing increases motorists’ direct costs, but these are economic transfers; payments by motorists are offset by revenues to the tolling agency or government (Evaluating Pricing).
 Overall consumer impacts from Road Pricing depend on how revenues are used (Parry, 2008).
 If returned as rebates or reductions in other taxes, or used in other ways that consumers value, consumers may be no worse of financially.